Tracking, Profiling, and Ad Targeting in the Alexa Echo Smart Speaker Ecosystem: Auditing Framework

 We rely on ad content and advertisers' bidding behavior to infer data usage and sharing.
-Ad content can reveal the ad topic and consequently the user interests that advertisers might have inferred from the leaked \echo{} interaction data.
-However, ad content may lack objective or discernible association with the leaked data.
-For example, active advertising campaigns may lack apparent association with the leaked data or advertising models may interpret user interests differently.
-We try to offset subjectivity by also relying on advertisers' bidding behavior to infer the usage and sharing of smart speaker interaction data.
-Prior research~\cite{Olejnik14SellingPrivacyNDSS,Papadopoulos17IMCYouAreTheProduct,Cook20HeaderBiddingPETS} has shown that the advertisers bidding behavior is influenced by their pre-existing knowledge of the users, which typically results in high bid values.
+Ad content can reveal the ad topic and consequently the user interests that advertisers might have inferred from the exposed \echo{} interaction data.
+However, ad content may lack objective or discernible association with the exposed data.
+For example, active advertising campaigns at the time of our experimentation may lack apparent association with the exposed data or advertising models may interpret user interests differently.
+In part to offset subjectivity, we use advertisers' bidding behavior to infer the usage and sharing of smart speaker interaction data.
+Prior research~\cite{Olejnik14SellingPrivacyNDSS,Papadopoulos17IMCYouAreTheProduct,Cook20HeaderBiddingPETS} has shown that the advertisers' bidding behavior is influenced by their pre-existing knowledge of the users, which typically results in higher bid values than cases where such knowledge is absent.
 Thus, if we encounter high bid values from advertisers, a likely cause is the usage and sharing of \echo{} interaction data.